-Our extended Montana fishing trips are truly the best way to squeeze the most out of your Montana Fishing Vacation.
+Our extended Montana fishing trips are truly the best way to get the most out of your Montana Fishing Vacation.
 There are many options and variables for most of these trips.
 We like to work closely with you in planning your vacation itinerary.
-That helps to ensure we know exactly what you are looking for.
+That helps to ensure we know exactly what you are looking for!

-Some of the factors we consider are: the make-up of your party – are you a family with children, corporate group, friends and fishing buddies, beginners or experienced, hard-core or laid-back?
+Some of the factors we consider are the make-up of your party.
+Are you a family with children, a corporate group, friends and fishing buddies, beginners or experienced, hard-core or laid-back?
 Do you prefer floating, wading, or a combination of the two?
-Would you like to take a day off from fishing to participate in other activities?
+These are just some of the factors to consider when planning your trip.

 These are our favorite Montana Fishing Trips on our home waters, right here in our backyard:

-In the Upper Blackfoot Valley, near Lincoln, We have access to over a mile of pristine private ranch land for wade-fishing and numerous access points along nearly 20 miles of the Blackfoot, providing the best mid to late summer wade-fishing you can imagine.
-Fishing pressure here is light to non-existent, resulting in very cooperative cutthroat and brown trout.
+In the Upper Blackfoot Valley, near Lincoln, We have access to over a mile of pristine private ranch land for wade-fishing.
+In addition, there are numerous access points along nearly 20 miles of the Blackfoot, providing the best mid to late summer wade-fishing you can imagine.
+Fishing pressure here is light to non-existent, resulting in very cooperative cutthroat and brown trout!

-In June, and the first half of July is the time to float the Smith River.
-This is one of the most coveted of extended Montana Fishing Trips.
-This is a 60 mile, 5 day trip through a mini “Grand Canyon”.
-The fishing is fantastic, and the scenery breath-taking.
+June and the first half of July are the time to float the Smith River.
+This is one of the most coveted extended float trips in Montana.
+This is a 60-mile, 5-day, 4-night trip through a mini “Grand Canyon”.
+The fishing is fantastic, and the scenery is breathtaking!

-The bug hatches are prolific and numerous, triggering frantic fish feeding frenzies.
-It’s hard to keep your eyes on your fly due to the distracting scenery as you float between sheer towering cliffs impregnated in places with crystals, in a couple of places ornamented with Indian paintings, and dotted with eagle and osprey nests.
+The bug hatches are prolific and numerous, triggering frantic fish-feeding frenzies.
+It’s hard to keep your eyes on your fly due to the distracting scenery as you float between sheer towering cliffs impregnated in places with crystals.
+There are also places ornamented with Indian paintings, and dotted with eagle and osprey nests.

 It’s common to see deer, elk, black bears, and all kinds of waterfowl and other birds.
 This trip begins at “Camp Baker” 26 miles or so from White Sulfur Springs, and ends at “Eden Bridge” 25 miles or so from Ulm, on I-15 just south of Great Falls.

-Smith Trips are run in cooperation with and under Lewis and Clark National Forest Service Special Permit Holder and outfitter Mike Geary, owner of Lewis and Clark Expeditions.
+Smith Trips are run in cooperation with Lewis and Clark National Forest Service Special Permit Holder and outfitter Mike Geary.

-This gin-clear river runs thru the heart of the Bob Marshall Wilderness for nearly it’s full length, south to north.
-Horses and mules transport us, our boats and gear 20 to 26 miles (depending upon which trail we take in), then float the 50 miles out over the course of 5 days.
+This gin-clear river runs thru the heart of the Bob Marshall Wilderness for nearly its full length, south to north.
+Horses and mules transport us, our boats, and gear 25 to 30 miles (depending upon which trail we take in), then we float the nearly 50 miles out over the course of 4-5 days.

-When you go on a South Fork Trip, you will fly into either Missoula, Kalispell, or Great Falls, depending upon which trailhead we begin the trip from.
-Each trip may take a different route in, but all will end the same place, which is nearest to Kalispell.
+When you come on a South Fork Trip, if you fly, it will be into either Missoula, Kalispell or Great Falls, depending upon which trailhead we begin the trip from.
+Each trip may take a different route in, but all will end at the same place, which is nearest to Kalispell.

 We conduct very limited and highly coveted South Fork trips under Forest Service Permit #0596-0082.
-There is lot’s more you need to know about a South Fork Trip, so please call today for more information!
+There is a lot more you need to know about a South Fork Trip.
+Please call today for more information!

 If you fly here for your Montana Fishing Trips, we can arrange for your transportation to and from the airport or hotel in the city closest to your trip location.
 Our guests may fly into or out of Missoula, Helena, Great Falls, or Kalispell, whichever is best logistically.
 Depending upon the trip, there may be an additional charge for shuttle services.
 Many groups choose to rent a vehicle for the duration of their stay.